cremerfc/kc21-ring-game/readme.md

 1. Enter the password provided from the terminal output at the login screen.

-1. Upload the license provided in this repo (LAB_Participant.yaml).
+1. Upload the [license file](https://github.com/cremerfc/kc21-ring-game/blob/main/Lab_Participant.yaml) provided in this repo.
 You can either download the file or create a new file and paste the contents of the file.

 1. Choose the lab type and difficulty level in the configuration screen.
 The harder the challenge the bigger the rewards!